jrafael80/service-area/README.md

-# to-mozio
+# Service Area
-Mozio's challenge  to create a Django application with polygons
+Django application with polygons to define areas and searched in the map.